ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Employer Zip Code
     - Can have multiple rows if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
   * - Joint Filer
-    - This row through 'dependent filer' are to be included if there is a joint filer ONLY
+    - This row through 'dependent' are to be included if there is a joint filer ONLY
   * - First name
     -
   * - Middle initial